-These children’s picture books or mentor texts can be used to teach kids to learn how to compare and contrast in reading and in writing.
-Use these picture books as mentor text models in preschool, elementary, or even middle school for the thinking strategy and writing structure of similarities and differences.
+Use these picture books as mentor text models to compare and contrast topics in preschool, elementary, or even middle school when you’re teaching this thinking strategy and even a basic writing structure showing similarities and differences.

 As you compare and contrast, ask questions such as: